Kelly Clarkson Drops Jaws As She Flaunts Weight Loss In Leather Skirt & Covers Madonna

 “Kelly you are truly one of a kind and such a genuine and caring person,” a third fan gushed.

-As many fans know, Kelly has been looking slimmer these days, but she’s claiming she hasn’t been working out.
+As many fans know, Kelly has been looking slimmer these days, but she claims she hasn’t been working out.
 Instead, she’s changed the way she’s eating and preparing her food.

-Distractify reports that Clarkson’s gone non-GMO, no pesticides, and organic when it comes to the meals she’s consuming, adding that she hasn’t been hitting the gym at all.
+Distractify reports that Kelly’s gone non-GMO, no pesticides, and organic when it comes to the meals she’s consuming, adding that she hasn’t been hitting the gym at all.

 However, Kelly is still dealing with body shamers online, and she recently opened up about how much it hurts her to see her fans be impacted by the online hate.

 “When it comes to body shaming, I mean, it’s the worst feeling in the world for people to come up at meet and greets and say ‘Oh my god, wait, if they think that you’re huge than what do they think of me?
 Because I’m bigger that you.’
 That’s the part that breaks my heart.
 Because it’s like… screw ’em!
 Who cares what they think?
 Are you happy with you?
-That is the point,” Clarkson told The Daily Mail.
+That is the point,” Kelly told The Daily Mail.

-Fans who can’t get enough of Kelly Clarkson can check out the busy singer on her talk show, which airs weekdays on NBC, or by tuning into the new season of The Voice, where she coaches along with John Legend, Blake Shelton, and Gwen Stefani.
+Fans who can’t get enough of Kelly can check out the busy singer on her talk show, which airs weekdays on NBC, or by tuning into the new season of The Voice, where she coaches along with John Legend, Blake Shelton, and Gwen Stefani.